 Provision A.6.7 of the CG Code requires that independent non-executive directors and other non-executive directors shall attend general meetings and develop a balanced understanding of the views of shareholders.
-Ms. Cheung Laam and Mr. Wang Zhong Lei, being the non-executive Directors and Mr. Hong Ming Sang, being the independent non-executive Director, did not attend the Company's annual general meeting held on 8 August 2017 due to their other unexpected business engagements.
+Ms. Cheung Laam and Mr. Wang Zhong Lei, being the non-executive Directors and Mr. Hong Ming Sang, Mr. Tso Ping Cheong, Brian and Mr. Lam Tung Leung, being the independent non-executive Directors, did not attend the Company's annual general meeting held on 7 August 2018 due to their other unexpected business engagements.

 Under Provision E.1.2 of the CG Code, the chairman of the Board should attend the annual general meeting of the Company, and the chairman of the board committees and failing whom, another member of the relevant committee or his duly appointed delegate should be available to answer questions thereat.
-Due to prior business engagement, the chairman of the remuneration committee was not able to attend the annual general meeting of the Company held on 8 August 2017 in person, but he has already delegated to one of the executive Directors to answer questions on his behalf.
+Due to prior business engagement, the chairmen of the audit committee, remuneration committee and nomination committee were not able to attend the annual general meeting of the Company held on 7 August 2018 in person, but they have already delegated to one of the executive Directors to answer questions on their behalf.